-3.5 Entrapment Sensing Adjustment (Adjustable Clutch)
+3.5 Clutch Adjustment

-This vehicular gate operator is equipped with an inherent adjustable clutch (Type C) that is used as the primary entrapment sensing system.
-The clutch will slip upon sensing an obstruction during the open or close cycle and gate will reverse direction.
+This vehicular gate operator is equipped with an inherent adjustable clutch (Type C) that is used as the Primary entrapment protection system.
+The clutch MUST slip upon sensing an obstruction during the open or close cycle which will cause the gate to reverse direction.
 For this system to function correctly, the gate must be properly installed and work freely in both directions.
 A good set of roller bearing hinges is essential for proper swing gate operation.